aesthetic-suite/framework/docs/README.md

 **Styling third-party libraries**

-Using a third-party provided UI component library has the unintended side-effect of hard-coded and non-customizable styles.
+Using a third-party provided UI component library has the unintended side-effect of hard-coded and non-customizable styles, and unwanted files within your bundle.
 Aesthetic solves this by allowing consumers to [extend and inherit styles](./usage.md) from the provided base component.

 ```tsx
 import React from 'react';